 - 3 points per dollar on online grocery store purchases (excludes Target, Walmart, and wholesale clubs);

-- 2 points per dollar on all travel not booked through the Chase travel portal; and
+- 2 points per dollar on all travel not booked through Chase Travel; and

 - 1 point per dollar on all other eligible spending.

-The Ink Business Preferred® offers several nice bonus categories that can be lucrative to small business owners, including:
+The Ink Business Preferred offers several nice bonus categories that can be lucrative to small business owners, including:

 - 3 points per dollar on travel;*